Slytherin-Blue-Ocean/GymX5000/README.md

 | classtid   | Integer | Required ID of the class for which data should be returned. |

 ### `GET /api/v1/favorites`
-Retrieve a list of favorites for a single user
+Retrieve a list of favorites for a single user.

 ## Testing
 Testing has been done using cypress.